Rileydk/Join/README.md

 ### Create Personal Profile and Portfolio
 - Edit personal information, including a summary and all the techniques you equipped.
 - Provide your interests.
-The app will recommed you with the projects that fit with your interests.
+The app will recommend you the projects that fit your interests.
-- Enrich your portfolio by uploading images, scan substantial work and convert it into images, paste the url of your work to show what you've made.
+- Enrich your portfolio by uploading images, scan substantial works and convert them into images, or paste the url of your works to show what you've made.

 <p align="middle">
   <image src="https://user-images.githubusercontent.com/63045187/208041190-fd415342-b5f6-4ec3-9e02-bdd30eb73541.png" width="440"/>
 </p>

 ### Find Ideas
-- Find great ideas that you're interested or fit with your skills.
+- Find great ideas that you're interested in or fit with your skills.
 - Contact with the project contact to ask about the details.
 - Apply for the position right away and track what projects you've applied for.
-- Saved the projects you're intereseted in, and read them again afterward
+- Saved the projects you're interested in, and read them again afterward.

 <p align="middle">
   <image src="https://user-images.githubusercontent.com/63045187/208041274-8c6ffd73-f56c-4e97-bb43-b887957b11f1.png" width="440"/>
 </p>

 ### Find Partners
-- Post your ideas and the skills you need to fulfill it to find the one that fit with the position.
+- Post your ideas and the skills you need to fulfill the idea to find the one that fit with the position.
 - Bind your team with your projects.
 - Track who had applied for your projects.
 - Accept application to join a new member into your group.